rjNemo/meal_planner/README.md

 - WebApp
 - Random meal suggestion
+- List of meals by categories
 - Search by name: you're looking for a recipe?
 Ours are easy to make and yummy!

+## TO DO

+- write a createURI() function which generates the URI with a keyword as argument
+- fetch categories on categories link Click